sonata-nfv/son-monitor/README.md

 ```

 ## Usage
-Documentation of the RESTful API of Monitoring Manager is provided by a Swagger UI in url: http://<monitoring_manager>:8000/docs and also in [5GTango documantation page](https://sonata-nfv.github.io/tng-doc/).
+Documentation of the RESTful API of Monitoring Manager is provided by a Swagger UI from each instance of the [Monitoring Manager] (http://127.0.0.1:8000/docs) and also in [5GTango documantation page](https://sonata-nfv.github.io/tng-doc/).

 ## License
 Monitoring framework is published under Apache 2.0 license.
 Please see the LICENSE file for more details.